Adoption & Health Contract

 Purchaser understands that the following slight congenital defects are not considered serious or life threatening and therefore are not covered by this guarantee: umbilical hernia, inguinal hernia, cherry eye, undescended testes, under bite or over bite, grade 1-2 heart murmur and grade 1-3 luxating patella(s).

 There is no way to predict how a puppy will cope with the change of a new home and owners.
 It is the responsibility of the Purchaser to carefully and slowly transition the puppy to any change in diet and to provide the most stress free transition to their new living environment and ownership as possible.
-Internal parasites, including various intestinal "worms", coccidia, and giardia are a common cause of problems in all breeds of young puppies.
-Even though your puppy has been de-wormed before you adopted him/her, please understand that puppy wormers are only effective against adult worms and do not kill larva that can be easily picked up by your puppy.
-Young puppies need frequent de-worming to protect them as they develop.
-It is the responsibility of the Purchaser to continue any necessary de-worming of their puppy under the care of a licensed veterinarian.

 Re-homing Agreement